Caring for the Sexually Assaulted Patient When There is No SANE in Sight: A Training for ALL Healthcare Providers

 - Provide fact and expert testimony in court proceedings

-- Create community change by bringing multiple service providers together to provide a patient-centered, trauma-informed response to victims
+- Create community change by bringing multiple service providers together to provide a patient-centered, trauma-informed response to patients experiencing violence

 How to develop a forensic nursing program